 The Escambia County School Readiness Coalition, Inc. d/b/a Early Learning Coalition of Escambia County (the Coalition) was formed on November 30, 2000, as result of the implementation of the School Readiness Act, Chapter 411 Florida Statutes.
-Its primary purpose is to provide a program to prepare preschool children in Escambia County, Florida to enter kindergarten ready to learn.
-The Coalition is required to implement a comprehensive program of readiness services that enhance the cognitive, social, and physical development of children to achieve performance standards and outcome measures specified by the State.
+Its mission is to identify and meet the needs of children and families in Escambia County, Florida to lay the foundation for lifetime success.
+This comprehensive program is achieved by maximizing each child's potential, preparing children to enter school ready to learn, and helping families achieve economic self-sufficiency.

 A majority of revenues are received from federal and state sources through the Office of Early Learning and the Department of Education.
 Other revenues are received through local sources.
-The following are descriptions of the Coalition's significant programs for fiscal year 2015:
+The following are descriptions of the Coalition's significant programs for fiscal year 2016: